graphql/graphql-spec/spec/Section 3 -- Type System.md

 By default, all types in GraphQL are nullable; the {null} value is a valid response for all of the above types.
 To declare a type that disallows null, the GraphQL Non-Null type can be used.
-This type declares an underlying type, and this type acts identically to that underlying type, with the exception that `null` is not a valid response for the wrapping type.
+This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that `null` is not a valid response for the wrapping type.
 A trailing exclamation mark is used to denote a field that uses a Non-Null type like this:
 `name: String!`.

 **Result Coercion**

-In all of the above result coercion, `null` was considered a valid value.
+In all of the above result coercion, {null} was considered a valid value.
-To coerce the result of a Non Null type, the result coercion of the underlying type should be performed.
-If that result was not `null`, then the result of coercing the Non Null type is that result.
-If that result was `null`, then an error should be raised.
+To coerce the result of a Non Null type, the coercion of the wrapped type should be performed.
+If that result was not {null}, then the result of coercing the Non Null type is that result.
+If that result was {null}, then a field error must be raised.

 **Input Coercion**

+If the argument of a Non Null type is not provided, a query error must be raised.

+If an argument of a Non Null type is provided with a literal value, it is coerced using the input coercion for the wrapped type.

+If the argument of a Non Null is provided with a variable, a query error must be raised if the runtime provided value is not provided or is {null} in the provided representation (usually JSON).
+Otherwise, the coerced value is the result of using the input coercion for the wrapped type.

 Note that `null` is not a value in GraphQL, so a query cannot look like: